 What were your original thoughts about manufactured homes?

-I guess I was more curious on what could be done to them, so that our home could be what we wanted it to be.
-There are things that are different but for the most part I found that you could do almost anything.
+I guess I was more curious about what could be done to them so that our home could be what we wanted it to be.
+There are things that are different but for the most part, I found that you could do almost anything.

 What have you learned about manufactured homes that you’d like others to know?

 That they make a great place to call home.
 We had a storm that hit with high winds and our house didn’t even budge…I really expected to feel something, but I truly didn’t feel a thing.
 It felt really safe!